Passenger Lift or Platform Lift - the Differences...

 - Buildings where there is a disabled access problem.

 - Residential settings, their smaller footprint and less onerous building requirements provide flexibility, speed of installation and cost savings.

 Which type of lift do I need?

 The preference of building standards and best practice is for a passenger lift first and foremost.
-However, depending on the building constraints and requirements it may be the case that your building needs a platform lift rather than a passenger lift, or vice-versa.
-So how do you decide which lift is best for your building?
+However, depending on the building constraints and requirements it may be the case that your building needs a platform lift.

-To help you decide which product type is best for you, here's a neat little summary on the key differences and a little more detail on the benefits of each type.
+Here's a neat little summary of the key differences and a little more detail on the benefits of each type.

 |Product type||Passenger lift||Platform lift|

 |Speed||> 0.15 metres per second||<= 0.15 metres per second|